magento/devdocs/guides/v1.0/install-gde/install/prepare-install.md

 After you completed the tasks discussed in the preceding section, update dependencies as follows:

 1. Log in to your Magento server as the web server user or <a href="#install-update-depend-apache">switch to that user</a>.
-2. Change to the Magento installation directory.
+2. Change to the Magento installation directory and run `composer install`.
 For example,

 		cd /var/www/html/magento2 && composer install